lucide-icons/lucide/packages/lucide-static/README.md

 # Lucide Static

-This package include the following lucide implementations:
+This package includes:

-- All svg files
+- All SVG files
-- Javascript library containing strings of svgs.
+- JavaScript library with SVG strings.
 - Icon fonts
-- Svg sprite
+- SVG sprite

-> What is lucide?
-Read it [here](https://github.com/lucide-icons/lucide#what-is-lucide).

-## Why lucide-static?
+## Why Lucide Static

-This package is suitable for very specific use cases for example if you want to use icon fonts, svg sprites, normal svgs or Common.js Svg strings in your javascript project.
+Lucide Static is useful for cases where you need icon fonts, SVG sprites, or CommonJS SVG strings in a JavaScript project.

 > [!WARNING]
-> It is not recommended to use this package for svg sprites or icon fonts for web pages/applications, for prototyping it is ok.
-We recommend to bundlers for web applications to make sure you only bundle the used icons from this icon library (Threeshaking).
-Otherwise it will load all the icons, making you webpage loading slower.
-Threeshaking is only available in the packages: [lucide](https://github.com/lucide-icons/lucide/tree/main/packages/lucide), [lucide-react](https://github.com/lucide-icons/lucide/tree/main/packages/lucide-react), [lucide-vue](https://github.com/lucide-icons/lucide/tree/main/packages/lucide-vue), [lucide-vue-next](https://github.com/lucide-icons/lucide/tree/main/packages/lucide-vue-next), [lucide-angular](https://github.com/lucide-icons/lucide/tree/main/packages/lucide-angular), [lucide-preact](https://github.com/lucide-icons/lucide/tree/main/packages/lucide-preact)
+> This package is not ideal for web applications as it includes all icons, which can slow down load times.
+For optimized bundling (tree-shaking), use the following packages: [lucide](../lucide), [lucide-react](../lucide-react), [lucide-vue](../lucide-vue), [lucide-vue-next](../lucide-vue-next), [lucide-angular](../lucide-angular), [lucide-preact](../lucide-preact)

 ## Installation